AIM and WORKS

 ICNIRP aims to protect people and the environment against adverse effects of non-ionizing radiation (NIR).
 To this end, ICNIRP develops and disseminates science-based advice on limiting exposure to non-ionizing radiation.
 Experts from different countries and disciplines such as biology, epidemiology, medicine, physics, and chemistry, work together with and within ICNIRP to assess the risk of NIR exposure and provide exposure guidance.
 ICNIRP experts base their advice on scientific publications about biological effects and action mechanisms of radiation, for the whole NIR frequency range.
 ICNIRP’s protection advice is formulated in its Guidelines, Reviews and Statements, which are publicly and freely available online.
 ICNIRP also organizes workshops to inform about current scientific knowledge and to provide an opportunity to advance the dialogue on NIR protection.

 ICNIRP is an association registered in Munich, Germany, as a non-profit organization with a scientific mission (Statutes).
-It is formally recognized as an official collaborating non-governmental organization (NGO) by the World Health Organization (WHO) and the International Labour Organization (ILO).
+It is formally recognized as an official collaborating non-state actor by the World Health Organization (WHO) and the International Labour Organization (ILO).
 ICNIRP is consulted by the European Commission.
 ICNIRP is linked to many organizations engaged in NIR protection worldwide through diverse collaborative projects.

 In 1992 ICNIRP was chartered as an independent commission to continue the work of the International Non-Ionizing Radiation Committee (INIRC) of the International Radiation Protection Association (IRPA).
 As per its Charter, ICNIRP was incorporated as a non-profit making scientific body and as such was registered in the register of associations (Vereinsregister) in Germany (Statutes).
 Its Secretariat is since then based in Munich.